-3. Don't make the Terms and Conditions look like the Chinese alphabet
+13. Don't Make the Terms and Conditions Look Like the Chinese Alphabet

 Every bank has different Terms and Conditions for each of their products.
 We all know that, in most cases, people are not reading them properly due to lengthy, unreadable text.
 Taking that into account, the bank should provide an easy way to review the Terms and Conditions to avoid any misunderstanding between the bank and the user.

 Usually, the Terms and Conditions contain a lot of information.
 If it is possible to reduce it to fewer words, that's where you should start.
-Unfortunately, often this is not the case as there are many products and regulations that have to be outlined.
-If this isn't possible, we can still ease the pain by making it much easier to read.
+Often this is not the case as there are many products and regulations that have to be outlined, but we can still ease the pain by making it much easier to read.

 Image source: Cashplus Mobile App, 2018 / CR2 Mobile App, 2018